Updated June 2021

 So now we come to XDR.
 As Jon Oltsik, principal analyst at Enterprise Strategy Group has defined it:

 XDR is an integrated suite of security products spanning hybrid IT architectures, designed to interoperate and coordinate on threat prevention, detection, and response.
-In other words, XDR unifies control points, security telemetry, analytics, and operations into one enterprise system.
+In other words, XDR unifies security control points, security telemetry, analytics, and operations into one enterprise system.

 Is this the pixie dust that’s going to solve our problems?

 Expanding on the vision for XDR, we believe there’s a place for Open XDR.
-Not all the things from one vendor, but a truly integrative platform that delivers that foundation security teams need in order to effectively operate to automate the mundane and speed comprehensive investigations to get to decision points faster.
+Not all the things from one vendor, but a truly integrative platform that delivers that foundation security professionals need in order to effectively operate to automate the mundane and speed comprehensive investigations to get to decision points faster.
 An integrative platform that sets up security teams with the ability to truly take advantage of machine learning as capabilities in that area continue to evolve.

-ReliaQuest Greymatter delivers that Open XDR approach that enables organizations to gain security confidence through the centralized detection and remediation of threats across their otherwise siloed IT architecture without concern of which deployed technologies will integrate.
-Whilst some XDR solutions support limited integration of tooling from other vendors, GreyMatter is vendor agnostic and provides the same high-fidelity analysis and response capability irrespective of the vendor tooling being integrated.
+ReliaQuest Greymatter delivers that Open XDR approach that enables organizations to gain security confidence through the centralized detection and remediation of advanced threats across their otherwise siloed IT architecture without concern of which deployed technologies will integrate.
+Whilst some XDR security solutions support limited integration of tooling from other vendors, GreyMatter is vendor agnostic and provides the same high-fidelity analysis and response capability irrespective of the vendor tooling being integrated.
 Within GreyMatter, you can threat hunt across disparate toolsets such as SIEM, EDR, firewall, and more, concurrently and drill into the returned results via a centralized dashboard.
 GreyMatter unlocks the ability to execute a response across multiple vendor platforms, update firewall ACLs, disable a user in Active Directory, and kill a process on and endpoint – without ever leaving the GreyMatter interface.

-How does ReliaQuest define Open XDR?
+How does ReliaQuest define Open XDR Security?